Sediment gravity flow: Modern and ancient examples

 Modern and ancient (outcrop) examples of deposits resulting from different types of sediment gravity flows.

 Significance

 Sediment gravity flows, primarily turbidity currents, but to a lesser extent debris flows and mud flows, are thought to be the primary processes responsible for depositing sand on the deep ocean floor.
+The emplacment of the deposits produced by the gravity flows may affect the seafloor communities, for example, by plugging burrows or disrupt their habitabt, as well as modifying the chemistry of the porewaters.

 Because anoxic conditions at depth in the deep oceans are conducive to the preservation of organic matter, which with deep burial and subsequent maturation through the absorption of heat can generate oil and gas, the deposition of sand in deep ocean settings can ultimately juxtapose petroleum reservoirs and source rocks.
 In fact, a significant portion of the oil and gas produced in the world today is found in deposits (reservoirs) originating from sediment gravity flows.